beefytech/Beef_website/beef-lang.org/content/getting-start/building.md

 This will build dependencies such as LLVM, which can take quite some time.

 The build results will be in IDE/dist

+Please note that the CLI tools such as BeefBuild are supported on these platforms, but the the IDE is currently only available for Windows.